atuttle/blog/blog/2022/lessons-learned-migrating-large-mysql-databases.md

 ![Sandhill Cranes against a cloudy sky](/img/2022/chris-briggs-V72Hk6LjjjI-unsplash.jpg) Photo by <a href="https://unsplash.com/@cgbriggs19?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Chris Briggs</a> on <a href="https://unsplash.com/s/photos/migration?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>{class="photo-byline"}

-My team and I migrated 13 customer databases from MySQL 5.x to 8.x this week.
+My team and I migrated 13 customer databases from MySQL 5.x to 8.x last week.
 It was hell.

 Most crimes of database inefficiency can fly under the radar if your database is small enough.